DIYer22/local_control/README.md

-# LAN Control
+# Local Control

-LAN Control exposes a lightweight web application that lets you steer the local machine's mouse, send keyboard input, and trigger lock or shutdown actions from any device on the same network.
+Local Control exposes a lightweight web application that lets you steer the local machine's mouse, send keyboard input, and trigger lock or shutdown actions from any device on the same network.
 The server is written in pure Python with minimal dependencies and ships with a mobile-friendly frontend.

 ## Features
 - Mouse cursor movement and click controls from touch or pointer devices.